OneWomenLess/OneWomenLess.github.io/solutions/inventors-accountability.md

 As a compansation of harms (proposition):

-- no contact from [mrkvon](https://mrkvon.org/blog/announcing-solidcouch/), who is a manipulator and blackmailer, with Mariha
+- no contact with Mariha from [mrkvon](https://mrkvon.org/blog/announcing-solidcouch/), who is a manipulator and (probably unintentional/unconscious) blackmailer (uses blackmailing to get what he wants, even if it's not his).
+A recommendation to see(k) a professional psychological help.

 - actions towards gender equality in free software development, in particular women anti-discrimination